...

 What Is SEO and Why It’s Important?

 SEO stands for “search engine optimization.”
 It refers to optimizing your website for Google’s search algorithm so that it can rank higher in search results.
-It is crucial as it can help you attract more visitors, increase traffic and possibly boost conversion rates.
+It is crucial as it can help you attract more visitors, increase traffic, and possibly boost conversion rates.

 There are two main types of SEO: on-page SEO and off-page SEO.
-On-page SEO refers to the optimizations you make to your website’s content and design, while off-page SEO – the actions you take outside of your website to promote it, such as SEO link building and social media marketing.
+On-page SEO refers to the optimizations you make to your website’s content and design, while off-page SEO refers to the actions you take outside of your website to promote it, such as SEO link building and social media marketing.

 How to Do Keyword Research for E-Commerce